Microsoft 365 Security Best Practices to Implement

 Use Multi-Factor Authentication (MFA)

-MFA includes an extra layer of security to a strong password strategy.
-It expects you to sign in with a phone call, text message, or application notification in addition to your password.
+When it comes to Microsoft 365 security best practices, implementing multi-factor authentication (MFA) is crucial.
+MFA adds an extra layer of security to a strong password strategy by requiring users to verify their identity with a phone call, text message, or app notification in addition to their password.

 Create Data Loss Prevention Policies (DLP)